tmcgilchrist/ghuntley/content/live.md

 If you truly appreciate the work do on-air or in open source, please [buy me a cup coffee](https://www.patreon.com/ghuntley).
 Things that take mental energy just work better with coffee!
 I (almost always) brew my own coffee unless I'm in the city in which case you'll usually find me hanging out at [Espressory](https://www.espressory.com.au/).

 Anyway, thanks for any support you can offer if you decide to.

-# inadvertent disclosure

-I have multiple systems in place (multiple-monitors, broadcasting under an isolated operating system account, automated privacy screen switcher software, a physical production controlpad) to reduce the likely hood of accidentally disclosing secrets whilst on the air.
-That doesn't mean it cannot happen.

-If you believe there has been inadvertent disclosure please get in [contact with me](mailto:ghuntley@ghuntley.com) immediately.
-I don't have the resources of [Google](https://www.google.com/about/appsecurity/reward-program/), [Facebook](https://www.facebook.com/whitehat) or [Mozilla](https://www.mozilla.org/en-US/security/bug-bounty/) but at minimum if you so desire, I'll put your name in the end of show hall of fame credits and send you some swag in the mail.
-Thank-you.

 # operational safety